 We may hold the following categories of your personal data:.

 - Offline information about you that originates from our Database Providers, Data Store Sellers, and our clients.
 This may include companies who have a direct relationship with you, such as brick-and-mortar retail and grocery stores (including their loyalty card programs), payment card brands, catalog orders, and consumer surveys.
 Offline information may also originate from third parties who may not have a direct relationship with you but collect offline information from their own offline sources.

 - Online information about you originates from our Online Providers and includes the use of automated technologies that collect online information automatically (such as through cookies and/or similar technologies like pixel tags and device identifiers) that are activated when, for example, you visit or interact on websites operated by Online Providers, or by opening emails from Online Providers.
 Online information may also originate from information you choose to manually provide to Online Providers (such as when you fill out an online form).
-We may also obtain online information from third parties who may not have a direct relationship with you but who collect information using cookies or similar automated technologies as you browse the internet and interact with websites.
+We may also process online information from third parties who may not have a direct relationship with you but who collect information using cookies or similar automated technologies as you browse the internet and interact with websites.
+In some cases we may process this data on behalf of those parties.
+For the services we offer for which we license this data, we act as the controller.
 Automated technologies may also allow the collection of Technical Data (described below) about your equipment and your browsing activities and patterns.

 Both the offline information and online information that we collect or process can be categorised into various sub-types of data, and could include:

 - Identity Data, such as first name, maiden name, last name, username (or similar identifier), marital status, title, date of birth, and gender;

 - Contact Data, such as postal address, email address, and telephone number;